 Skill: Predict Consequences

-Objective(s): Given a situation, student will be able to list possible outcomes of various behaviors.
+Objective(s): Given a situation, students will be able to list possible outcomes of various behaviors.

 2. Ask yourself, "What will happen if I...?"

 5. If "no", go back to step #2.

 "We have talked about consequences and learned steps to help us predict consequences.
 How does predicting consequences help us?" (elicit student responses)

 "Remember that problem situations have more than one solution.
 For instance, if I forget my homework I can tell the teacher, I can say nothing, or I can lie about it.
 You can see that the outcome might be different, depending on my choice."
 Teacher charts on board:

 "What are some consequences you can think for each